Climate Change in Australia

 Reference: Morton FI (1983) 'Operational estimates of areal evapotranspiration and their significance to the science and practice of hydrology.'
 Journal of Hydrology 66, 1-76.

 In some cases, dynamical or statistical downscaling of information from global climate models (GCMs) offers more detailed information about climate change.
 Dynamical downscaling involves the use of fine resolution climate models (often using regional climate models: RCMs) which will solve the same physical processes but with a finer resolution, opening up the possibility for a more accurate depiction of these processes, especially in regions with complex topography.
+Various Australian Federal and State government initiatives have produced projections using dynamical downscaling at a range of spatial resolutions.
 Statistical downscaling involves applying observed statistical relationships (between large-scale and local climate) to large-scale changes in climate simulated by models, in order to estimate changes at local scales.

-The projection data available on this website should be used in conjunction with information found in the Technical and Cluster Reports.
-This includes a description of the level of confidence in projections (Chapter 6), which is higher for some models than others, and higher for some climate variables (e.g. regional temperature) than for others (e.g. local rainfall, extreme weather).
+The projection data available on this website should be used in conjunction with information found in the Technical and Cluster Reports and more recent literature incorporating information from CMIP6 (e.g., from the Intergovernmental Panel on Climate Change Sixth Assessment Report, including the associated Atlas, Factsheets, and Grose et al 2020).
+The Technical Report includes a description of the level of confidence in projections (Chapter 6), which is higher for some models than others, and higher for some climate variables (e.g. regional temperature) than for others (e.g. local rainfall, extreme weather).

 The data are provided at to suit different purposes: NRM super-clusters, NRM clusters, NRM sub-clusters, gridded, and for some cities and towns (see brochure for more information).

 The CMIP5 models used in this assessment have an average spatial resolution (spacing between data points) of approximately 180km (ranging from around 67 to 333km).
-The projected change data will be made available at the native grid resolution for each model.
-In addition, bi-linear interpolation will be undertaken to produce data on a common 5 km grid.
-Furthermore, for climate variables for which application-ready data will be available, the data will also be bi-linearly interpolated to a 5 km grid (see Figure below).
+The projected change data is available at the native grid resolution for each model.
+However, application-ready data for the CMIP5 models is available at a much finer resolution as the process for generating the data includes bi-linear interpolation to the ~5km grid of Bureau of Meteorology observed data (see Figure below).

 Figure shows the results of bi-linear interpolation (right) from global climate model output (left).
 Note that although the data look more detailed and accurate when re-gridded to a finer scale, the process of bi-linear interpolation does not add extra information, and therefore is not more accurate than the coarser resolution data.
 See also the Common mistakes page.